 - Bloomberg Businessweek reported in August on “How Libya Blew Billions and Its Best Chance at Democracy.”

-- United Nations Support Mission in Libya December 2014 report.
+- Report on the United Nations Support Mission in Libya in February.

 - Ibrahim Sharqieh, deputy director of the Brookings Doha Center, researched the task of reconstructing Libya.

 - U.S. Senate probe into the death of Ambassador Chris Stevens in Benghazi and a QuickTake on the topic.